fglmtt/coding/lectures/github-copilot.md

 Copilot does not copy and paste any code.
 Copilot may be trained on public code, but it does not contain any code.
 Copilot generates suggestions using probabilistic determination

-In rare instances (less than 1% based on GitHub’s research), suggestions from Copilot may match examples of code used for training
+In rare instances (less than 1% based on GitHub's research), suggestions from Copilot may match examples of code used for training

 If a code suggestion matches existing code, there is risk that using that suggestion could trigger claims of copyright infringement.
 In many ways, this is the same risk that arises when using any code that a developer does not originate, such as copying code from an online source, or reusing code from a library